akumina/AkuminaDev/docs/Modern-Overview.md

 ## Modern Page Experience

-In this model, Akumina widgets are delivered in the page, and the Modern editing flow is used – this allows both Akumina widgets and Modern Web Parts to be in the page together.
+In this model, Akumina widgets are delivered in the page and the Modern editing flow is used.
+This allows both Akumina widgets and Modern Web Parts to be in the page together.

 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_sharepoint_experience.png)

-## All the Akumina Benefits in a Modern Page
+## All of the Akumina Benefits in a Modern Page

 With the ease of adding Akumina into SPFx driven pages also comes many of the benefits as well.
 ![](https://community.akumina.com/wp-content/uploads/2019/06/SPFxoutput_789x718.png)